Lee Teng-hui: Presidency (1988–2000)

 The prospect of the first island-wide democratic election the next year, together with Lee's June 1995 visit to Cornell University, sparked the Third Taiwan Strait Crisis.
-The previous eight presidents and vice presidents of the ROC had been elected by the members of the National Assembly.
-For the first time, the President of the ROC would be elected by majority vote of Taiwan's population.
+The United States had not prepared the PRC for Lee receiving a United States visa.
+While in the United States, Lee stated, "Taiwan is a country with independent sovereignty."

 The PRC conducted a series of missile tests in the waters surrounding Taiwan and other military maneuvers off the coast of Fujian in response to what Communist Party leaders described as moves by Lee to "split the motherland".
 The PRC government launched another set of tests just days before the election, sending missiles over the island to express its dissatisfaction should the Taiwanese people vote for Lee.
+In 1996, the United States sent two aircraft carrier groups to Taiwan's vicinity and the PRC then de-escalated.
 The military actions disrupted trade and shipping lines and caused a temporary dip in the Asian stock market.
-Ironically, the 1996 missile launches boosted support for Lee instead.

 Lee's overall stance on Taiwanese independence during the election cycle was characterized as "deliberately vague".

+The previous eight presidents and vice presidents of the ROC had been elected by the members of the National Assembly.
+For the first time, the President of the ROC would be elected by majority vote of Taiwan's population.
 On 23 March 1996, Lee became the first popularly elected ROC president with 54% of the vote.
 Many people who worked or resided in other countries made special trips back to the island to vote.
 In addition to the president, the governor of Taiwan Province and the mayors of Taipei and Kaohsiung (as leaders of provincial level divisions they were formerly appointed by the president) became popularly elected.

 Lee, in an interview that same year, expressed his view that a special state-to-state relationship existed between Taiwan and the People's Republic of China (PRC) that all negotiations between the two sides of the Strait needed to observe.
+PRC leadership interpreted this statement to mean that Taiwan would take efforts toward independence and consequently the remark increased Cross-Strait tensions.

 As president, he attempted to further reform the government.
 Controversially, he attempted to remove the provincial level of government and proposed that lower level government officials be appointed, not elected.